westmarktalentgroup/westmark-website/docs/TECHNICAL_ARCHITECTURE.md

 ### Architecture Overview

 The Westmark Talent Group website follows a **static site architecture** built with modern web technologies, optimized for performance, SEO, and maintainability.
-The site leverages the Mobirise Website Builder platform while maintaining custom functionality and styling.
+The site uses a custom-built architecture with consolidated CSS and JavaScript for optimal performance.

 ## Technical Stack Deep Dive